evought/VCard-Tools/README.md

     mysql> create user 'test-vcard'@'localhost' identified by 'password';

-Create a ${username}.properties file in your project folder, copying and editing values from db.properties to set the username, password, host, database name, etc., for your database.
+Create a ${env.USER}.properties file in your project folder, copying and editing values from db.properties to set the username, password, host, database name, etc., for your database.
 (In other words, I would put these settings in 'evought.properties').
 As your personal property file will not be under control of git, you won't have to worry about committing your settings (and password!) back to the repository.
-The ant build script, build.xml will use these settings to build some configuration files, initialize the database, and run the tests.
+The phing build script, build.xml will use these settings to build some configuration files, initialize the database, and run the tests.

-Running 'ant config' will build the configuration files (such as phpunit.xml and database.php) needed.
+Running 'phing config' will build the configuration files (such as database.php) needed.
 Anytime you change these settings, you will want to run:

-    $ ant cleanConfig && ant config
+    $ phing cleanConfig && phing config

 To force them to be rebuilt.
 You can then:

-    $ ant unitDBSchema
+    $ phing unitDBSchema

-This will automatically invoke "ant createUnitDB" to create the database and grant permissions to your test user (SELECT, INSERT, UPDATE, and DELETE privileges on VCARD.*) and then it will load the schema definitions from sql/vcard.sql.
+This will automatically invoke "phing createUnitDB" to create the database and grant permissions to your test user (SELECT, INSERT, UPDATE, and DELETE privileges on VCARD.*) and then it will load the schema definitions from sql/vcard.sql.
 If you need to, you can always load vcard.sql manually from a terminal or by pasting it into a query in PHPMyAdmin.

 The unit tests will automatically delete new rows and reset the table state after each run, so you *should not* have to clean and reset the database yourself unless something has happened to disrupt its state or you have intentionally made changes to the data or the schema.
 If that happens:

-   $ ant dropUnitDB && ant createUnitDB
+   $ phing dropUnitDB && phing createUnitDB

 Will recreate the tables.
 The unit tests rely on an xml table dump to set/reset the initial state for the testcases.
 If the schema has changed, you will want to recreate this file by running (e.g.):